 Our sports teams regularly compete at local, regional and national level.
 The school runs extremely successful teams in football, rugby, netball, athletics, rounders and cricket.
-We regularly have students who compete at county and National level in a variety of sports.
+We regularly have students competing at county and National level in a variety of sports.
 The sporting opportunities in school cover the full range of the National Curriculum and are also complemented by a programme of sports days, fun run, community days and Duke of Edinburgh awards at bronze, silver and gold level.

-The PE department currently offers BTEC qualifications for Key Stage 4 and Key Stage 5 students to build on and develop knowledge and have consistently achieved outstanding results across the board in these courses.
+The PE department currently offers CTEC/BTEC and GCSE qualifications for Key Stage 4 and Key Stage 5 students to build on and develop knowledge.
+Results in PE are consistently outstanding across all courses.